CandlePlatforms/devdocs/docs/develop/ethereum-polygon/plasma/erc20.md

 ### 2. confirm-withdraw.js

 User can call **_startExitWithBurntTokens_** function of **_erc20Predicate_** contract.
 This function should burn the tokens.
-Polygon Plasma client exposes **_withdrawConfirm_** method to make this call.
+Candle Plasma client exposes **_withdrawConfirm_** method to make this call.
 This function can be called only after the checkpoint is included in the main chain.
 The checkpoint inclusion can be tracked by following this [guide](/docs/develop/ethereum-matic/plasma/deposit-withdraw-event-plasma#checkpoint-events).

 ```js